matt-tekly/tekly-packages/Packages/ca.tekly.datamodels/readme.md

 ### Binders
 Binders are MonoBehaviours that retrieve Models from the RootModel, subscribe to their values changing, and updating the UI

+Binders retrieve models from the RootModel using string paths set up in the inspector.

 There are two primary types of Binders

 - BinderContainers